PostHog/posthog.com/contents/blog/open-source-alternatives-hotjar-fullstory-logrocket.md

 categories: ["Guides", "Product analytics"]
 ---

-Product analytics tools are all built with one key goal in mind: providing actionable insights on user behavior.
-Metrics are most commonly studied in hard numbers; views, clicks, conversions.
+Product analytics tools have one goal in mind: providing actionable insights on user behavior.
+They're all about hard numbers; views, clicks, conversions.
 But sometimes all those numbers can feel a bit sterile.
 Separated from the individual user narrative, statistics are an incomplete picture.
 Enter session recording.

-Session recordings are video renderings of actions taken by users in real-time as they visit your website.
+Session recordings, also known as session replays, are video renderings of actions taken by your users in real-time.
 They capture mouse movement, clicks, taps, and scrolling across your site or app’s pages.

 ### Why is session recording useful?
 Aside from making for some fascinating watching, session recordings offer an organic way to examine navigation.
 They facilitate a detailed level of investigation on user behavior.
 By studying exactly how users interact with your product from the entry point, you can identify friction areas and tailor your development in line with their needs.